TyrusHenry0x/osticket-prereqs/README.md

 <p align="center">
 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>
-  >**Note**: Be sure to check the box recognizing 'I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.' or else you will receive a validation error message when you choose to 'Review + Create'.
 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />